PDF Tools

 Common use cases

-• Turn phone photos of receipts into a single expense report.
+• Turn several phone photos of paper receipts into one expense-report PDF to email accounting.

-• Create a visual portfolio from separate images.
+• Build a quick visual portfolio or moodboard PDF from separate image files.

 How JPG to PDF keeps your data private